 - 75% of business owners said they do not tell their kids about their financial situation

 - Of the 38% of investors who did tell their children about their net worth:

 - 61% said they did so in case something happened them

 - 56% said they wanted their children to understand the implications of major financial decisions, such as their college choice

 - More than 50% said they spoke to their children about the family’s net worth once they reached age 21 or older

 [CLICK HERE to read the article, “Over half of wealthy people don’t tell their kids what the family is worth,” from Business Insider, March 4, 2015.]

-Our firm assists retirees and pre-retirees in the creation of retirement strategies utilizing insurance products.
-Our firm is not permitted to offer, and no statement contained herein, shall constitute legal advice.
+We are an independent financial service firm helping individuals create retirement strategies using a variety of insurance products to custom suit their needs and objectives.
+Our firm is not permitted to offer, and no statement contained herein shall constitute, tax, legal or investment advice.
 Be sure to speak with qualified professionals before making any decisions about your personal situation.
 Our firm is not affiliated with the U.S. government or any governmental agency.